 In addition to the tithe, the Lord asked His children to give offerings for His work as an expression of their gratitude, love and thanksgiving for His blessings.
 The Bible says, “Every man shall give as he is able, according to the blessing of the Lord thy God which He hath given thee” (Deuteronomy 16:17 also Leviticus 2:1).
 And David the prophet wrote, “Bring an offering, and come into his courts” (Psalms 96:8 also 40:6).

 Tithes and offerings in the New Testament

 The principle of tithing is found also in the New Testament.
 Jesus Himself endorsed tithing in Matthew 23:23b.
 Paul also wrote, “Do ye not know that they which minister about holy things live of the things of the temple? and they which wait at the altar are partakers with the altar?
 Even so hath the Lord ordained that they which preach the gospel should live of the gospel” (1 Corinthians 9:13, 14).

 As for offerings, each Christian decides what he wants to give according to his ability.
 “So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver” (2 Corinthians 9:7).
 Unlike the allotted 10% for tithe, the Bible does not specify the amount for offerings.

-Of all the Christian duties, none can be described with more cheerfulness than giving, specifically to projects designed to spread the kingdom of God in the world.
+Of all the Christian duties, none can be described with more cheerfulness than giving, specifically to spread the kingdom of God in the world.
 The spirit of generosity is the spirit of Christ.
 The supreme honor that can be presented to God by His children is illustrating His love in their lives.
 This is the most effective way of preaching God to the world, He being the greatest giver (John 3:16).